User Manual

 Your mechanical watch needs a service by a watchmaker every five to seven years.
 The watch is taken apart.
 The movement is disassembled and all parts are cleaned.
 Any worn out parts are replaced, and the movement is then reassembled, oiled, and recased in the watch.

-Be prepared: a professional watch service can cost several hundreds euros.
+Be prepared: a professional watch service can cost several hundreds of euros.
 This is down to it being a very labor-intensive job that requires a lot of skill and experience.
 This goes for any mechanical watch, including your VPC.

 We can take care of your VPC’s regular full service.
 Alternatively, you are free to use your local preferred watchmaker.
 Just make sure they have experience with and access to parts for a top-grade Sellita SW216-1 caliber.